tolgakoyluoglu/instgram-clone/README.md

 ## Instagram Clone

-- React on the client side with Auth0 for authentication.
+- React on the front-end.
-- Hasura GraphQL Engine and Postgres for the Backend.
+- Nodejs on the back-end.